-OpenPhone is a cloud communications provider offering a virtual business phone system with VoIP calling, SMS texting, and internal team chat.
+OpenPhone is a cloud communications provider offering a virtual business phone system with business VoIP calling, SMS texting, and internal team chat.
 OpenPhone provides toll-free and local virtual phone numbers throughout the US and Canada, with unlimited calling inside this area.

 In the OpenPhone app–accessible via desktop, browser, and mobile–agents can share phone numbers and inboxes for internal and external multichannel communications.
 A left-hand menu displays contacts, phone number inboxes, and activity tabs with pings that keep agents organized.
 OpenPhone simplifies agent workflows with messaging automations and one-click options like scheduled messages, auto-replies, and collaborative threads.